NikkelM/NikkelM.github.io/README.md

 # My portfolio Website

-This repository contains the source code for my portfolio website hosted right here at [Github pages](https://nikkelm.github.io/).
+This repository contains the source code for my portfolio website hosted by [Github pages](https://nikkelm.github.io/).

 ## Usage

-First install the dependencies defined in the `package.json` using
+First install the dependencies defined in the `package.json` by running

 ```terminal
 npm install